What to Wear to Machu Picchu | The Perfect Machu Picchu Clothing for All Seasons

 Socks – Hiking & regular

-Don’t forget to bring or hire a sleeping bag too!
+Don’t forget to bring or hire a sleeping bag and hiking poles too!
 (Only if you are doing a hike that involves camping)

 What’s the Best Daypack for Machu Picchu?